25 Fun Things To Do In Dothan, The Peanut Capital Of Alabama - Karta.com

 Each mural is hand-painted and offers a moment to pause, reflect, and learn about the city’s past in a way that’s visually engaging and easy to explore at your own pace.
 There's no formal tour required—just grab a coffee from a downtown café, start at the corner of Foster Street, and let curiosity lead you.

 It's ideal for photographers, history buffs, and anyone looking to see the creative side of the city.
 Some visitors even make it a game to find and photograph all the murals during their stay.
-Bonus: this is a completely free experience, making it a great budget-friendly way to explore Dothan’s cultural identity while enjoying time outdoors.

 17. Bowl and Play Arcade Games at Adventureland Theme Park

 If you're looking for fun, low-pressure things to do with kids in Dothan, Adventureland is a sure bet.
-This locally loved amusement center is packed with activities that cater to all ages—making it perfect for families trying to keep everyone entertained in one place.
+This locally loved amusement center is packed with activities that cater to all ages, making it perfect for families trying to keep everyone entertained in one place.

 The park features go-kart racing, two mini-golf courses, batting cages, and a classic arcade with all the buzzy lights and nostalgic games you'd expect.
 There's even a small snack bar where you can grab ice cream or a quick lunch between rounds.